deosrc/technical-test-violet/README.md

 ## Getting Started

-There are currently no rep-compiled binaries of the application.
-Use requires compiling and running the applications yourself.
+There are currently no pre-compiled binaries of the application.
+Use requires compiling and running the application yourself.

 Due to installation and licensing issues, the solution was developed using Visual Studio Code (VSCode) rather than Visual Studio.
 While it should function in Visual Studio with minimal effort, it has not been verified.
 As such, these instructions use Visual Studio Code.